-γ-Al2O3/water in a Tube with Twisted Tape Inserts (validation)
+Al2O3 water in a Tube with Twisted Tape Inserts (Paper Validation), ANSYS Fluent

 The simulation is based on the reference article “Study on heat transfer and friction factor characteristics of γ-Al2O3/water through circular tube twisted tape inserts with different thicknesses”.
 Its results are compared and validated with the results in the article.